srivastavayushi/SQLEditor-Atlan/README.md

 2. Responsive

-   - I have media queries wherever possible so as to make the application look responive across desktops, tablets & mobile phones
+   - I have used media queries wherever possible so as to make the application look responive across desktops, tablets & mobile phones
    - I have avoided absolute sizing of fonts/containers wherever possible & instead used **_em_** & **_rem_**

 3. Progressive Web App